snapADDY/jieba-pyfast/README.md

 # jieba_pyfast

-A Chinese text segmentation module, from `jieba_pyfast`, with wheels for python3.9 & python3.10
+A Chinese text segmentation module, from `jieba_fast`, with wheels for python3.9 & python3.10

 ## Installation